 THE FOUNDATION

-The undersigned hereby acknowledges that he/she, as an officer of the stated Proponent, has read and understands the specifications, requirements, and proposed agreement regarding the provision of Investment Management Services to he Foundation.
+The undersigned hereby acknowledges that he/she, as an officer of the stated Proponent, has read and understands the specifications, requirements, and proposed agreement regarding the provision of Investment Management Services to the Foundation.
 He/she further acknowledges that the Proponent’s proposed services fully meet or exceed those as specified in the Foundation’s RFP.
 Additionally, the Proponent agrees that all its proposal documents and responses to the aforementioned RFP will become a legally binding and essential portion of the final contract between the successful Proponent and the Foundation.

 Firm Name: